Keystage 4 Overview

 All pupils have a timetable which includes core subjects and their option choices.

 Almost all pupils take English Language, English Literature and Mathematics.
-In Science, all pupils begin studying Physics, Chemistry and Biology as separate subjects, with some reducing their programme to two sciences in Year 11.
+In Science, all pupils begin studying Double Award, with some stepping up to the Triple Award of sperate Physics, Chemistry and Biology subjects in Year 11.

 Other Compulsory Subjects